kondusvz/LLM-benchmark/README.md

 method.
 The emphasis was on running all methods inside a unified benchmark with shared datasets, shared evaluation, and comparable outputs.

-Recommended description for the dissertation:

-> Results should be interpreted as benchmark-integrated implementations rather
-> than exact reproductions of the original papers.
-Several local patches were
-> required for compatibility, multiclass robustness, token attribution, and
-> unified evaluation.

 ## Additional Documentation